 If you see the following warnings while submitting the file for publishing, they can be ignored:

 If your app republish is rejected, the previous version of your app will remain available on the Play store.

 NOTE: If you had previously answered "Yes" in the Policy Compliance question, and find yourself unable to change it to "No" for republishing your application, please write the following text in the "Location access" field displayed in the screenshot above:

 Once you've selected the appropriate option, your app should no longer have any issues with Google's new Background Location Access Policy.

-If you are uploading a new app, the APK upload process completes successfully without any errors.
+If you are uploading a new app, the AAB upload process will complete successfully without any errors.